Notifications

 The impact of precipitation patterns outside of historical norms can be felt for many months after the event.
 While all parts of Alberta can be prone to drought, these impacts can be particularly widespread in southern Alberta, where there is very high demand for water and fluctuations in water availability can broadly impact a wide range of users.

-Alberta is a growing province.
-More people than ever call our province home and our economy is thriving.
-This puts pressure on our limited water supplies, especially in the south, and makes getting the most out of every drop more important than ever.
+Alberta is a growing province and this puts pressure on our limited water supplies, especially in the south.

 Water allocation and use